kranzky/insoluble/folly.md

 In the background, a profile of a milking cow shone brightly.
 A photograph, or perhaps an illustration, was displayed on a screen for everyone to see.

-dialogue;9: "I think Wad is susceptible to scents," he decided.

-exposition;10: PROTAGONIST MIKE ROOM DISCUSS

-The protagonist and Mike continued discussing in the room, focusing on their next move.

-exposition;7: MAP SECRET DOOR

-They studied the map for more secret doors, hoping to find answers.

-exposition;12: CHIRPS DAISIES PRESENCE AIR

-The absence of chirps and daisies in the air only added to the eerie atmosphere.

-dialogue;8: NEED POLICE WATCHES

-"We need those police watches," Mike stated, emphasizing their importance.

-exposition;14: PERFECT CHOREOGRAPHY PERFORMANCE

-They knew that perfecting their choreography for the upcoming performance was crucial.

-dialogue;6: BEE DEVICE

-"Use the bee device," the protagonist suggested.

-exposition;11: COOLING SCENTING CRAMPED SPACE

-Utilizing the bee-shaped device, they cooled and scented the cramped space, making it more bearable.

-exposition;15: FACES PEOPLE DISAPPOINTMENT DOOR

-Despite their progress, disappointment still lingered on the faces of the people who had followed them to the door.

 As the protagonist tapped the jug-shaped console, a string of betraying lights flickered.
 Minutes passed, with tension in the air.
 The group shifted their weight, growing increasingly impatient.
 Eventually, the protagonist's outstretched hand found the right sequence, and the room began to transform before their eyes.

 The protagonist considers the corpus experiments vile and unsettling.

 "Possibly flanking preparation?" the protagonist suggested, as the group considered their next move.
 They had to ensure the safety of the maiden they believed was hidden somewhere within these mysterious walls.
 The exploration had grown increasingly intense, and they knew they couldn't afford to make any mistakes.

-exposition;4:PROTAGONIST TIGHTENED GRIP

 The protagonist tightened their grip on the small bee-shaped device, which had proven to be an invaluable tool in their journey.
 It served as a symbol of their determination to succeed and find the truth behind the building's secrets.

-dialogue;11:ALWAYS QUICK DECISIONS PERFORMANCES

 "During our performances, we're always making quick decisions," Mike chimed in, acknowledging the need for swift action.
 "We need to apply that same mentality here and decide on our next move."

-exposition;7:GROUP STRATEGY DISCUSSION

 The group huddled together for a strategy discussion, weighing their options while keeping an eye on the mysterious cow profile and the betraying lights that had flickered moments ago.
 With the transformation of the space and the vile corpus experiments on their minds, they knew they must proceed with caution.

-dialogue;5:APPROACH CAUTIOUSLY AGREED

 "Let's approach cautiously," they agreed, understanding the importance of their mission and the potential dangers that awaited them.